knowsys/nemo/nemo-python/README.md

 This crate provide python bindings for the `nemo` crate.

 > **Note**
-> These bindings are currently in an experimental state and likely subject to change.
+> These bindings are currently in an experimental state and subject to change.

 ## Building